nhsd-exeter/dos-integration/README.md

 ### AWS Access

-To be able to interact with a remote environment, please make sure you have set up your AWS CLI credentials and MFA to the right AWS account using the following command
+To be able to interact with a remote environment, please make sure you have set up your AWS CLI credentials and Assume the right AWS account using the following command

-    tx-mfa
+    assume

 ## Production Deployment